Eulanda/EulandaConnect/docs/functions/Approve-Signature.md

 # Approve-Signature

 ## SYNOPSIS
-Signs a script or program with an EV certificate
+This PowerShell function signs a script or program with an EV certificate.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Approve-Signature.ps1).

 ## SYNTAX